Azure/AKS-Construction/README.md

 1. Capture the parameters on the *Template Parameters File* tab to a file - this is your configuration
 1. Check the *Post Configuration* tab for any commands and save them to a file
 1. Grab the [latest release](https://github.com/Azure/Aks-Construction/releases) of the bicep code
-1. (optionally) Author a an Application Main bicep to represent *your application* (see [here](https://github.com/Azure/Aks-Construction/blob/main/samples/SampleAppMain.bicep) for an example)
+1. (optionally) Author an Application Main bicep to represent *your application* (see [here](https://github.com/Azure/Aks-Construction/blob/main/samples/SampleAppMain.bicep) for an example)
 1. In your CI/CD system, either using one of the GitHub Action Workflow files as a base, or by coding it yourself - initiate a deployment of the bicep code, using your parameter file
 1. In your CI/CD system, deploy your application(s) to the AKS cluster